lambda-projects/landingpage/README.md

 ## Page Structure & Organization

 Each page has a fixed navbar and a "splash page"-style section that encapsulates the page's header and jump links.
-The main content can then use spotlight sections or, more flexibly, use banner sections that can themselves encapsulate content grids, carousels, or any other typical content.
+The main content can then use spotlight sections or, more flexibly, use banner sections that can themselves encapsulate content grids, carousels, or any other typical content very easily.

 ### Navbar